Erasmus Richardson: Public office

 Soon after coming to Walworth County, Richardson was elected a justice of the peace, a position he held for thirteen years.
 In 1845 and 1846, he was town clerk of Geneva.
 Richardson was a Democrat, and was elected from the Walworth County Assembly district that included the Towns of Bloomfield, Geneva, and Hudson (now Lyons).
 He was succeeded in the next session by Samuel D. Hastings, a Freesoiler.
 He was again elected town clerk in 1850, and became village president of the village of Geneva (now Lake Geneva) in 1856, although he left office early.
 (He was also for some time colonel of the local militia regiment, a position at that time more honorary than martial.)

 In 1869, he was elected clerk of the village.
 In 1870, he served as chairman of the county board of supervisors.
 He was village president from 1870–71, and once more in 1877.

 Business activities

 Richardon began his private Bank of Geneva in 1848, and continued as its sole proprietor until his death.
-In 1871, he was part of a group who obtained a charter for the State Line and Union Railway Company, which was soon absorbed into the Chicago and Northwestern system.
+In 1871, he was part of a group who obtained a charter for the State Line and Union Railway Company, which was soon absorbed into the Chicago and North Western system.
 When he died on January 2, 1892, it was discovered that his bank, which had survived the Panic of 1857, the 1871 loss to burglary of its entire cash holdings, and the Panic of 1873, was "somewhat involved" and partially insolvent.
 Given his history of safe and sound financial practices, the confusion was laid to the infirmities of old age in his final years.